 The Sister District Project aims to allow people to transcend the lines drawn by partisan politicians and bring communities together based on the issues and values they share.
-It is designed to target significant local, state, and national elections that could swing blue (or need help staying blue) and provide them with volunteers in close geographic proximity that can channel their energy toward the goal of winning specific important elections.
+It is designed to target significant state and national elections that could swing blue (or need help staying blue) and provide them with volunteers in close geographic proximity that can channel their energy toward the goal of winning specific important elections.
 With this targeted, individualized approach, volunteers will have a discrete and specific goal with measurable success.
 One by one, we will flip and secure these races for progressive candidates.
-In so doing, we will re-build the pipeline of progressive candidates at the state and local levels, we will win back state governments and bring fairness to redistricting, and in 2018, we will take back the House and ensure that all Americans have an equal voice in Congress.
+In so doing, we will re-build the pipeline of progressive candidates at the state level, we will win back state governments and bring fairness to redistricting, and in 2018, we will take back the House and ensure that all Americans have an equal voice in Congress.

 Since the election, we have spoken with dozens of people, including elected officials, candidates, political operatives, activists, entrepreneurs, and other engaged individuals, who are determined to change the electoral map.
 Through these discussions as well as our independent research, the following three principles emerged that will guide the direction of this project.